SamuelTallet/Z-Image-Turbo-Windows/README.md

 ## Thanks

-Thanks to TGS for beta testing this program.
+Thanks to M1000 and TGS for beta testing this program.

 ## License

 This program is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl.html) version 3 or later.

-## Copyright
+## Developer

-© 2026 Samuel Tallet
+Samuel Tallet